rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 **KubernetesPodOperator**

 This DAG executes the task into a pod, and you then have the option to kill the pod once it finishes the execution.
-If you have the following error:
+Note - if you are seeing the following error:

 ```bash
 	{pod_launcher.py:84} ERROR - Exception when attempting to create Namespaced Pod.